 Then it was into the changing areas.
 Thankfully, I had been warned.

-If you have no clue what I’m talking about, let me be blunt: If you are a women, be prepared to see lots of saggy old lady boobs.
-Perhaps some perky young ones, too, but definitely lots of saggy ones.
+If you have no clue what I'm talking about, let me be blunt: If you are a women, be prepared to see lots of lady parts hanging out all over the place.
+Boobs, butts, and everything in between, on women of all ages.
+(And if you're a dude, you'll likely see plenty of man parts.)

 Showering — which you must do sans clothing before you enter the Lagoon — is also done mostly out in the open, so don't be surprised to walk around the corner and see… well, everything.